Scottish National League (rugby league): 2006 season

-Final

 2007 season

 The 2007 season brought stability to the league as the same clubs once again competed.
 The season also brought a name change to the Co-operative Scottish Rugby League Conference as the league formed part of the national Rugby League Conference.
-Fife Lions for the 4th season in a row finished top losing just one game, which was against their perennial contenders, Edinburgh Eagles.
-Not surprisingly the two clubs won their play-off semi-finals against Moray Eels and Paisley Hurricanes and in the final Edinburgh Eagles won to lift their 5th title.
-In the Challenge Cup the Eagles lost out to Normanton Knights in Yorkshire 8-38.
+Fife Lions for the fourth season in a row finished top losing just one game, which was against their perennial contenders, Edinburgh Eagles.
+Not surprisingly the two clubs won their play-off semi-finals against Moray Eels and Paisley Hurricanes and in the final Edinburgh Eagles won to lift their fifth title.
+In the 2007 Challenge Cup Fife were beaten at Normanton Knights 8–46 in the first round.